echamudi/cham-jp-deck/README.md

 ### How the items are sorted?

-First, all kanji letters are sorted by kanji kentei level.
-Inside each level, kanji letters are sorted by frequency.
-And then, after each kanji, sample vocabs are added based on the learned kanji items.
+First, all kanji letters are sorted by JLPT Levels (N5-N2), and then, the rest of kanjis are sorted by kanji kentei level.
+After each kanji, sample vocabs are added based on the learned kanji items.

 ### What is JMdict frequency tag